xinminlabs/plugin-ruby/README.md

 File.directory? entry ?
 Dir[File.join(entry, '**', "*.rb")] : entry
 ```

-### do not trasform multiline if to inline if and vice versa
+### do not transform multiline if to inline if and vice versa

 e.g.